Virtue privacy notice – members and volunteers

 Changes to the privacy notice

-We may change this privacy notice from time to time, when we do we will inform you via email.
+We may change this privacy notice from time to time, the most recent copy will always appear on our website.